June is Pride Month, when the world’s LGBT communities come together and celebrate the freedom to be themselves.

-Pride events welcome anyone who feels like their sexual identity falls outside the mainstream – although many straight people join in, too.
+Pride events are geared toward anyone who feels like their sexual identity falls outside the mainstream – although many straight people join in, too.

-LGBTQ is an acronym meaning lesbian, gay, bisexual, transgender and queer.
-The term sometimes is extended to LGBTQIA, to include intersex and asexual groups.
+LGBT is an acronym meaning lesbian, gay, bisexual and transgender.
+The term sometimes is extended to LGBTQ, or even LGBTQIA, to include queer, intersex and asexual groups.
 Queer is an umbrella term for non-straight people; intersex refers to those whose sex is not clearly defined because of genetic, hormonal or biological differences; and asexual describes those who don’t experience sexual attraction.